-A master plan was approved by the City of Stockton in 2016 for a TOD called the Open Window Project, which is being developed by a local development company named Open Window Project, LLC.
-The plan calls for over 1,000 housing units and 400,000 square feet of commercial space within a 15-block area immediately west of the Robert J. Cabral Station (Cabral Station), which serves as the Downtown Stockton Station for the San Joaquins.
+A master plan was approved by the City of Stockton in 2016 for a TOD calling for over 1,000 housing units and 400,000 square feet of commercial space within a 15-block area immediately west of the Robert J. Cabral Station (Cabral Station), which serves as the Downtown Stockton Station for the San Joaquins.
 This station serves all San Joaquins trains to/from Sacramento.
-Open Window Project, LLC has expressed interest in highlighting the rail connections available at the station in their marketing efforts.
-SJJPA is very supportive of this development as it will not only improve connectivity and walkability to the station, but will greatly improve the surrounding neighborhood, which will likely lead to ridership increases on the San Joaquins.
-In support of furthering development around the station, the San Joaquin Regional Rail Commission recently received a grant in the amount of \$2 million for a streetscape improvement project along Channel Street, which directly connects the Cabral Station to the new development and greater downtown, as well as San Joaquin Regional Transit District's Downtown Transit Center.
+The City of Stockton has expressed interest in highlighting the rail connections available at the station.
+SJJPA is very supportive of the City's efforts to encourage development in downtown Stockton as it will not only improve connectivity and walkability to the station, but will greatly improve the surrounding neighborhood, which will likely lead to ridership increases on the San Joaquins.
+In support of furthering development around the station, SJRRC received a grant in the amount of \$2 million for a streetscape improvement project along East Channel Street, which directly connects the Cabral Station to the new development and greater downtown, as well as San Joaquin Regional Transit District's Downtown Transit Center this project is expected to begin construction in 2022.